Downey, California

-Downey is a city located in Southeast Los Angeles County, California, United States, 13 mi southeast of Downtown Los Angeles.
+Downey is a city in southeastern Los Angeles County, California, United States, 13 mi southeast of Downtown Los Angeles.
 It is considered part of the Gateway Cities.
-The city is the birthplace of the Apollo space program.
+The city is the birthplace of the Apollo space program and Taco Bell.
 It is also the home of the oldest operating McDonald's restaurant in the world.
 As of the 2020 census, the city had a total population of 114,355.

 History

 18th century to World War II

 Mission San Gabriel Arcángel was initially founded on September 8, 1771, near settlements of the Tongva people.
-It was located in the Whittier Narrows on a bluff overlooking the Rio Hondo, near the intersection of today's San Gabriel Blvd and Lincoln Avenue.
+It was located in the Whittier Narrows on a bluff overlooking the Rio Hondo, near the modern intersection of San Gabriel Blvd and Lincoln Avenue.
 After five years, flooding forced the relocation of the mission to its present site in San Gabriel.

 In 1784, Governor Pedro Fages granted to former soldier Manuel Nieto (1734–1804) the largest of the land concessions made in what was then Alta California, a province of New Spain.
 Its 300,000 acre stretched from the Santa Ana River on the east to the Old San Gabriel River (now the Rio Hondo and Los Angeles River) on the west, and from the mission highway (approximately Whittier Boulevard) on the north to the ocean on the south.
 Its acreage was slightly reduced later at the insistence of Mission San Gabriel on whose lands it infringed.
 The Spanish concessions, of which 25 were made in California, were unlike the later Mexican land grants in that title was not transferred but were similar to grazing permits with the title remaining with the Spanish crown.